 Hat Day: The last school day of each month is "hat day".
 Students and staff are invited to wear a hat to school and keep it on all day if they wish.
-Hats can range from something simple like baseball hats to something a bit more goofy.
-Hats attached to coats, sweatshirts, or clothing of any kind are not considered a hat and students will be asked to remove them from their head while inside the building.
+Hats can range from something simple like baseball hats to something a bit goofier.
 If a hat becomes a distraction, interferes with safety, learning or well-being, that student will be asked to remove their hat for the remainder of the day.